-To better grasp what traffic usage is, we recommend checking out Traffic usage article before going further.
+To get a better grasp of what traffic usage is, we recommend checking out Traffic usage article before going further.

-To understand what your data usage averages may be, you may check the size of the page for various solutions accordingly:
+To understand what your data usage averages may be, you can check the size of the page for various solutions accordingly:

-- While using a Browser, Multilogin App, Selenium or any other tool that loads the page in full, you may check the size of your request with the help of Developer tools available with either Chrome or Firefox.
+- While using a Browser, Multilogin App, Selenium, or any other tool that loads the page in full.
+You can check the size of your request with the help of Developer tools available with either Chrome or Firefox.

-To do so, open the page and after opening Developer tools fully refresh the page using either CTRL + R for Windows or Command + R for OS X.
+To do so, open the page and after opening Developer tools fully refresh the page using either CTRL+R for Windows or Command+R for macOS.

 The page size will be displayed in the Network tab at the bottom.

 - While using a custom code solution, simple cURL request, or anything else that loads only the back-end of the website without any elements such as images, you can check page size with the help of Pingdom Tools.

 Enter your target website, and it will provide you with a good idea of how much data a single request will have on average.